Disney's Hollywood Studios: Live entertainment

 The Sorcerer's Hat stood at the park's hub between 2001 and 2015.

 Disney's Hollywood Studios has featured numerous forms of in-park entertainment throughout its history.
 During its early years, the park featured the "Star Today" program, with a daily celebrity guest.
 The celebrity would often be featured in a motorcade along Hollywood Boulevard or would take part in a handprint ceremony at the Great Movie Ride's entrance, or participate in an interview session.

 At other times, Disney has licensed characters and intellectual properties that were not part of its own original library of films and television shows.
-In addition to MGM properties, some of these characters have included the Teenage Mutant Ninja Turtles, Ace Ventura, Pet Detective, and characters from the Goosebumps series by author R. L. Stine.
+In addition to MGM properties, some of these characters have included the Teenage Mutant Ninja Turtles, Ace Ventura: Pet Detective, and characters from the Goosebumps series by author R. L. Stine.
 The Mighty Morphin Power Rangers made appearances in the park during the first seasons of the television series but then vanished.
 Disney had ownership of the Power Rangers franchise through its purchase of Saban Entertainment until May 2010 when Saban purchased the franchise back and were regular members of the park's cast of characters during that time.
 Live musical acts, such as the cover band Mulch, Sweat and Shears and the a cappella quartet Four For a Dollar, used to perform on the park streets or as pre-show entertainment at the larger shows.

 Like Disney's Animal Kingdom, Disney's Hollywood Studios also used to run daily parades down Hollywood Boulevard.
-The Disney Stars and Motor Cars Parade and the Pixar Block Party Bash featured film characters performing in a street party along Hollywood Boulevard and near Echo Lake.
-Several times each day, the "High School Musical 3 Senior Year: Right Here Right Now" show used to travel Hollywood Boulevard before performing a live street show in front of the Sorcerer's Hat.
+The Disney Stars and Motor Cars Parade and the Block Party Bash featured film characters performing in a street party along Hollywood Boulevard and near Echo Lake.
+Several times each day, the "High School Musical 3: Senior Year: Right Here Right Now" show used to travel Hollywood Boulevard before performing a live street show in front of the Sorcerer's Hat.

 Streetmosphere performers have been present at Disney's Hollywood Studios since 1989.
 They are the only opening day attraction left in the park.
 The improv troupe was originally called Streetmosphere, but later renamed to the Citizens of Hollywood.
 They perform magic, skits, and interact with guests multiple times a day on Sunset Boulevard and Hollywood Boulevard.